 Cassandra: There are many reasons I offer this service.
-I believe in them, as they have been so helpful for me in my own health.
+I believe in them, as they have been so helpful for me with my own health.
 Colonics offers something that can not be obtained simply by cleansing the colon alone.
 While a clean colon prevents the long-term negative reflex activity upon the body caused by a toxic colon, it does not generate the powerful short-term positive reflex impulse upon the body afforded by colonic irrigations.
-Judiciously done, colonic’s are safe, relaxing, and do not upset internal intestinal flora, hormone levels, or the sodium potassium balance.
+Judiciously done, colonics are safe, relaxing, and do not upset internal intestinal flora, hormone levels, or the sodium potassium balance.

-It is a simple treatment, I believe they are very helpful to many, if not MOST, people who are experiencing issues with their digestive system.
+It is a simple treatment, I believe they are very helpful to many, if not MOST people who are experiencing issues with their digestive system.
 While colonics are not solving the underlying issues that led to whatever is going on in your digestive system, they are helpful in getting out the debris that is in there.
-This helps the digestive system work better and also helps you feel more comfortable while working on what is causing the underlying cause.
+This helps the digestive system work better and also helps you feel more comfortable while working on what is causing the underlying dis-ease.

 Colonics help most people feel great!
 My clients are very interesting, genuine people, and I have a very high level of satisfaction from this job.
 It is so nice to help people along their health journey.
 And, always satisfying when someone comes in feeling very awful and leaves feeling so much better.

 Even if you do not have any digestive issues, I don’t think most people know how good you can feel after a colonic.
 Everyone is unique and there are no guarantees that colonics will help find the answer to your digestive problems, but I have seen colonics be life-changing for so many people in my 30 years.